hashZero1/WeatherApp/README.md

 ```

 Runs the app in the development mode.<br>
-Open [http://localhost:5173](http://localhost:5173) to view it in the browser or whatever port is available/vs code shows it to you.
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser or whatever port is vs code shows it to you /available.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.